mlafleur/mlafleur.github.io/massachusetts-rmv-info-privacy-policy.md

 ---
 layout: page
 ---

-<strong>Collection of Information
+# Collection of Information
-</strong>We do not collect any personally identifiable information.
+We do not collect any personally identifiable information.

-<strong>Distribution of Information
+# Distribution of Information
-</strong>We do not share any information with governmental agencies or other companies.
+We do not share any information with 3rd parties or governmental agencies.